interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

   other side of the BTP connection.

 - The **Bilateral Ledger** is the ledger which the peers on a BTP connection are keeping track of.
-The bilateral ledger is a persistent log of BTP packets, which can be used to deduce the current balance between two peers and the state of all transfers between them.
+When a peer keeping Authoritative State receives a BTP packet, they process it and adjust their copy of the bilateral ledger.
+The bilateral ledger is not to be confused with the [underlying ledger].

 - **Authoritative State** is the authoritative view of the Bilateral Ledger's state, maintained by one or both of the peers.
 Because both peers on a BTP